-With birthday party season right around the corner, gifting can break the budget.
-It’s one of those things that I don’t really think about when planning our $100/week for entertainment and miscellaneous costs, and an oversight that most parents make.
+It feels as though my daughter has had countless birthday parties to attend this year.
+That is so fun and great for her, but quite frankly, gifts can really add up!
+It’s one of those things that you don’t really think about when planning your $100/week for entertainment and miscellaneous costs, and an oversight that most parents make.

-Planning ahead for birthday gifts can save the budget, but also saves time.
-Planning ahead can reduce those trips to Toys R Us to pick up a suitable gift minutes before the party, where you are likely to overpay not only for the gift – but for cards and gift wrap too.
+Planning ahead for birthday gifts can save the budget, but can also save time.
+Planning ahead can reduce those trips to the toy store to pick up a suitable gift minutes before the party, where you are likely to overpay not only for the gift – but for cards and gift wrap too.

 Here are some of the ways that money can be saved on children’s gifts: